Frequently Asked Questions ~

 Q: I received a summarized Article 15 last year.
 Can I apply?

 A: An Article 15 does not preclude you from applying, but it might be a factor in your selection.
 For us to make a decision, you must include a copy of all Article 15s, including summarized.
 If you cannot find a copy of the Article 15, then include a memo explaining the charge(s) and punishment administered.

 Q: I am a prior Recruiter and I would like to go back on recruiting duty.
 Is this possible?

 A: Yes it is possible.
 You must meet the same prerequisites as everyone else and then provide additional documentation with your application.
-Prior Recruiters (previously awarded SQI 4) must include the following: (1) All NCOERs from the time entered into recruiting duty until present; (2) All point sheets from prior recruiting duty and orders for highest level recruiting award; (3) A copy of your highest Recruiter award (GB, 1SS, 2SS, 3SS, Recruiter Ring, Medallion); and (4) A DA4187 requesting reclassification to 79R.
+Prior Recruiters (previously awarded SQI 4) must include all NCOERs from the time entered into recruiting duty until present.

 Q: I know my spouse must also apply and get accepted if I am enrolled in the Married Army Couples Program.
 What if I disenroll....Could I apply for recruiting then?

 A: When you are married to another service member, both of you must volunteer, be qualified and be accepted, regardless of whether or not you are enrolled in the MACP.
 You may request to waive your MACP.
 You are agreeing to be separated from your family for the duration of your tour.
 Sometimes, as soon as you waive your MACP, your spouse becomes eligible for worldwide assignment.